-Xeleb Technologies Inc. and Xeleb Inc. develops digital products and services, with a particular focus on celebrity-branded and themed mobile Casual Games and Content for consumers.
+Xeleb Technologies Inc. and Xeleb Inc. develop digital products and services, with a particular focus on celebrity-branded and themed mobile Casual Games and Content for consumers.
 With the decline in the Company's mobile consumer business, the Company has announced in 2019 that it intends to dissolve the said entities.
+On October 30, 2024, Xeleb Inc. and Xeleb Technologies were dissolved by shortening their corporate terms, as approved by the Securities and Exchange Commission.

-Xurpas Software Inc. (XSI).
+Xurpas Software Inc. ("XSI").
 On December 13, 2022, the BOD approved the incorporation of a wholly-owned subsidiary under the laws of the Republic of the Philippines under the name of XSI, with the primary purpose of designing, developing, testing, building, marketing, distributing, maintaining, supporting, customizing, selling and/or re-selling applications, games, software, cybersecurity software tools, digital solutions, whether internet, mobile, or other handheld applications, portals, hardware and other related products and services, except internet provider services, both for proprietary and custom development purposes.
 On April 18, 2023, XSI was registered in Security and Exchange Commission (SEC).

 Xurpas Pty.
 Ltd. (XAU).
 On July 25, 2023, Xurpas Pty.
 Ltd. was incorporated in Australia.
 Xurpas Pty.
 Ltd. is a wholly-owned subsidiary of Xurpas that would allow the Group to offer its product and services in the said country.
-As of report date, XAU has not started its commercial operation.
+In late July 2024, XAU has started its commercial operation.